 2) Approval of Minutes

-Commissioner Black moved that the minutes of the September 1, 2015 meeting be approved.
+Commissioner Black moved that the January 5, 2016 meeting minutes be approved as corrected.
 Commissioner Anderson seconded the motion.
 The motion was adopted, 5 yes, 0 no.

-Commissioner Whatley moved that the Commission approve the FY 2015 4th Quarter Report.
-Commissioner Wilson seconded the motion.
-The motion was adopted unanimously, 6 yes, 0 no.
+Commissioner Braxton moved that the Commission approve the FY 2016 budget as entered into the quarterly report.
+Commissioner Singleton seconded the motion.
+The motion was adopted 4 yes, 0 no 1 abstain.

 The adopted resolution: